Gzh0821/pvzg_site/src/ru-RU/instructions/Submisson.md

 ---
 ## Player Submission Agreement for PvZ2 Gardendless

 Thank you for your enthusiasm and support for PvZ2: Gardendless!
 To better regulate player submissions of custom levels and mods, and to ensure the development team can use player-created content compliantly and safely, please carefully read and agree to the following terms.
-By uploading or submitting custom levels and mods through official channels such as the official website or Discord server, you acknowledge your full acceptance of this agreement.
+By uploading or submitting custom levels and mods through channels such as the website or Discord server, you acknowledge your full acceptance of this agreement.

 ### 1. Authorization Statement

 You agree that any custom levels and mods uploaded or submitted to the PvZ2: Gardendless development team (hereinafter referred to as "the Team") automatically grant the Team and its partners the following rights:

-- To publicize, display, and promote your work in any form, including but not limited to showcasing it on the official website, official Discord server, social media, livestream platforms, and other channels.
+- To publicize, display, and promote your work in any form, including but not limited to showcasing it on the website, Discord server, social media, livestream platforms, and other channels.

 - To freely use, modify, distribute, and republish your levels and mods, provided such actions comply with applicable laws and regulations.